ILLIXR/proclamation/README.md

 Additionally, consider the following suggestions/requirements:

-- "flit" is the build system used, but pip/pipx should be able to handle it.
+- "[flit][]" is the build system used, but pip/pipx should be able to handle it.
 - Run `pytest-3` or similar to run the automated tests.
+If you add functionality, consider adding tests.
 - Run `black proclamation` to
   automatically format the source code with [black][].
 - Use [`tox`][tox] to run [flake8][] as well as tests for multiple Python versions.
   - e.g. on Debian Bookworm, you can run `tox -e py39,flake8`
-- When submitting a change, be sure to create your changelog fragment in the changes directory! :)
+- When submitting a change, be sure to create your changelog fragment in the `changes`` directory! :)
 - If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.